 The internship/research must be directly related to your major.
 (Minors, concentrations, and some multidisciplinary majors may not be used for CPT.)

 When you are ready, download and complete the on-line CPT application.
 If your internship is PAID, you must have a social security number or apply for one within 30 days of your internship start date.
+See "working on campus", above, for more information about applying for a social security number.

 Working in the U.S.A.
 After Your Holy Cross Graduation